 It also means there are no varieties in the plants to naturally provide nutrients to the soil that can improve the nutrient content of the soil.
 Also, it kills microorganisms and bacteria in the land, undermining its integrity.

-With the nutrients in the soil eliminated, farmers have to introduce artificial products that could replicate the functions and nutrients lost like the introduction of large amounts of herbicides, fertilizers, bactericides, and insecticides.
+With the nutrients in the soil eliminated, farmers have to introduce artificial products that could replicate the functions and nutrients lost.
+Cases in point is the use of large amounts of herbicides, fertilizers, bactericides, and insecticides.

-The overuse of such inorganic chemicals forces organisms to evolve and develop resistances to artificial insecticides and herbicides.
-As more and more inorganic compounds continue to be poured into the soil, it continues to affect natural ecosystems detrimentally.
+The overuse of such inorganic chemicals forces organisms to evolve and develop resistance to artificial insecticides and herbicides.
+As more inorganic compounds continue to be poured into the soil, it affects natural ecosystems detrimentally.

 Since monoculture results in the topsoil cover being harvested all at the same time, the topsoil loses elements that could help it retain moisture.
 Contemporary monoculture agricultural practices, therefore, require vast amounts of water to irrigate the crops.

 The water is pumped from rivers, lakes, and water reservoirs at high rates, depleting the aquatic resources.
 It also means the water resources will, in turn, be affected by the inorganic chemicals being pumped into the crops and soil by the farmers.

 7. Uses a Lot of Fossil Fuel Energy

 Selling the crops, sorting, packaging, and transporting them requires substantial fossil fuel energy.
 The energy used, the chemical fertilizers and pesticides, and other industrialized methods of producing such foods greatly contribute to environmental pollution and climate change.
 This means monoculture continues to jeopardize the environment for future generations.

 Some of the common examples of monoculture include: